 The climax of X-Men: Apocalypse made one thing very clear indeed: the X-Men movies are set to return to the concept of the Phoenix, which moved center-stage in 2006's X-Men: The Last Stand.
-So nobody's particularly surprised that the next X-Men film, which seems to be called X-Men: Supernova, looks to focus in on this.
+So nobody's particularly surprised that the next X-Men film, X-Men: Dark Phoenix, looks to focus in on this.
 A casting call has explained:

 “Gathered together by Professor Charles Xavier to protect a world that fears and hates them, the X-Men had fought many battles, been on adventures that spanned galaxies, grappled enemies of limitless might, but none of this could prepare them for the most shocking struggle they would ever face.
 One of their own members, Jean Grey, has gained power beyond all comprehension, and that power has corrupted her absolutely!
 Now they must decide if the life of the woman they cherish is worth the existence of the entire universe!”

 Now, granted, you have to take this kind of casting description with a pinch of salt; they're usually written by agents rather than the production crew.
-But if we assume the broad thrust of the description is right, we're about to see the X-Men go cosmic, and my fellow Creator David has explored the implications of that in detail.
+But if we assume the broad thrust of the description is right, we're about to see the X-Men go cosmic, and my fellow Movie Pilot writer David has explored the implications of that in detail.

 For this #XMen fan, though, the really interesting side of this is that we seem to be about to see the Phoenix Force cut loose.
 Fans were deeply dissatisfied at the Phoenix's portrayal in The Last Stand, and the dear hope is that, this time, Fox will get the Phoenix right.